The Instagram Algorithm: Everything You Need to Know

 Instagram is a great tool for marketing.

-However, if you do not know about the ranking algorithm behind it, you may not get the best from it.
+However, if you do not know about the Instagram algorithm works, you may not get the most out of it.

 So take it as another data point that you can use in improving how you understand the way your feed rankings works!